chocolatey/choco-wiki/Troubleshooting.md

 * It is being blocked in your organization
 * We broke something (this is the least likely reason)
 * CloudFlare has blocked your IP due to reasons
+* The Chocolatey Community Team may have blocked access for excessive use (1M+ package installs over 30 days)

 You can use a tool like [Fiddler](http://www.telerik.com/fiddler) (choco install for this would not be helpful in your case) to help determine what is going on.

-If you determine it is CloudFlare blocking your IP, we may be able to get you whitelisted for Chocolatey - see https://chocolatey.org/contact
+If you determine it is CloudFlare blocking your IP, we may be able to get you whitelisted for Chocolatey - see https://chocolatey.org/contact (send message to "Website" in drop down).
+If you have been completely blocked, go to https://gitter.im/chocolatey/choco and contact us there.

 <a id="markdown-im-seeing-chocolatey--application--tool-using-32-bit-to-run-instead-of-x64-what-is-going-on" name="im-seeing-chocolatey--application--tool-using-32-bit-to-run-instead-of-x64-what-is-going-on"></a>
 ### I'm seeing Chocolatey / *application* / *tool* using 32 bit to run instead of x64.
 What is going on?